-- 1. THAT Heritage Vaughan recommend approval to Council, subject to final approval of the Site Development File DA.17.107 under the Planning Act and successfully obtaining approval of a Minor Variance application from the Committee of Adjustment, for the proposed new construction (detached dwelling) at 15 Park Drive under Section 42 of Ontario Heritage Act, subject to following conditions: - a) That a revised Landscape Plan be submitted to the satisfaction of the Vaughan Development Planning Department, Urban Design and Cultural Heritage Division prior to the approval of a Heritage Permit. - b) Any significant changes to the proposal by the Owner, may require reconsideration by the Heritage Vaughan Committee, which shall be determined at the discretion of the Director of Development Planning and Manager of Urban Design and Cultural Heritage; - c) That Heritage Vaughan Committee recommendations to Council do not constitute specific support for any Development Application under the Ontario Planning Act or permits or requirements currently under review or to be submitted in the future by the Owner as it relates to the subject application.
+- 1. THAT Heritage Vaughan recommend approval to Council, subject to final approval of the Site Development File DA.17.107 under the Planning Act and successfully obtaining approval of a Minor Variance application from the Committee of Adjustment, for the proposed new construction (detached dwelling) at 15 Park Drive under Section 42 of Ontario Heritage Act, subject to following conditions: - a) That a revised Landscape Plan be submitted to the satisfaction of the Vaughan Development Planning Department, Urban Design and Cultural Heritage Division prior to the approval of a Heritage Permit; - b) Any significant changes to the proposal by the Owner, may require reconsideration by the Heritage Vaughan Committee, which shall be determined at the discretion of the Director of Development Planning and Manager of Urban Design and Cultural Heritage; - c) That Heritage Vaughan Committee recommendations to Council do not constitute specific support for any Development Application under the Ontario Planning Act or permits currently under review or to be submitted in the future by the Owner as it relates to the subject application; and - d) That the applicant submit Building Permit stage architectural drawings and building material specifications to the satisfaction of the Vaughan Development Planning Department, Urban Design and Cultural Heritage Division.